 If your volunteer holds an office or employment with you, there is a prima facie PAYE obligation – it is not acceptable for you just to make a gross payment without thinking any more about it.

-- You are not paying them (or each of them if more than one) at or above the National Insurance Lower Earnings Limit (LEL) (£123 per week in 2023/24).
+- you are not paying them (or each of them if more than one) at or above the National Insurance Lower Earnings Limit (LEL) (£123 per week in 2023/24),

-- They do not already have another job.
+- they do not already have another job,

-- You are not providing them with employee benefits in kind.
+- you are not providing them with employee benefits in kind.

 You can find out more about registering for a PAYE scheme on our website.

-Even if they are classed as an office holder or employee and you do have to register for a PAYE scheme/operate PAYE, there may be nothing to deduct from them under PAYE due to the amount being under the relevant thresholds.
+Even if they are classed as an office holder or employee and you do have to register for a PAYE scheme and operate PAYE, there may be nothing to deduct from them under PAYE due to the amount being under the relevant thresholds.
 In this case, it would be important to ensure that you get completed Starter Checklists from each individual with the appropriate box ticked, otherwise you would need to deduct emergency tax.

 Either way (whether there is no obligation to set up a PAYE scheme, or whether there is, but there is no PAYE income tax or NIC due), you may need to keep some basic information about such individuals including how much you pay them.
 You will also need to give them payslips and comply with your wider employment law obligations, such as the minimum wage.

-Note - if you do need to deduct emergency tax on any payments that you make and this is too much considering the availability of the personal allowance and any other taxable income that the person has, then they can get a refund at the end of the year.
+If you do need to deduct emergency tax on any payments that you make and this is too much considering the availability of the personal allowance and any other taxable income that the person has, then they can get a refund at the end of the year.